Algorithms for complementary sequences

-\section{Abstract}
+\centerline{\bf Abstract}

 Finding the $n$-th positive square number is easy, as it is simply $n^2$.
-But how do we find the complementary sequence, i.e. the $n$-th positive nonsquare number?
+But how do we find the complementary sequence, i.e., the $n$-th positive non-square number?
 For this case there is an explicit formula.
-However, for general constraints on a number, this is harder to find.
+However, for general constraints on numbers, a formula is harder to find.
 In this paper, we study how to compute the $n$-th integer that does (or does not) satisfy a certain condition.
-In particular, we consider it as a fixed point problem, relate it to the iterative method of Lambek and Moser, study a bisection approach to this problem and provide formulas for various complementary sequences such as the non-$k$-gonal numbers, non-$k$-gonal pyramidal numbers, non-$k$-simplex numbers, non-sum-of-$k$-th powers and non-$k$-th-powers.
+In particular, we consider it as a fixed point problem, relate it to the iterative method of Lambek and Moser, study a bisection approach to this problem, and provide novel formulas for various complementary sequences including the non-$k$-gonal numbers, non-$k$-gonal-pyramidal numbers, non-$k$-simplex numbers, non-sum-of-$k$-th-powers, and non-$k$-th-powers.
 For example, we show that the $n$-th non $k$-gonal number is given by $n+\text{round}\left(\sqrt{\frac{2n-2+\left\lfloor\frac{k+1}{4}\right\rfloor}{k-2}}\right)$ and that the $n$-th non-second-hexagonal number is $n+\left\lceil\sqrt{\frac{n}{2}}\right\rceil-1$.